 A single journey is €1.70 (valid 1hr, or 1hr 30min from the airport), a day pass is €6.10, €12.20 for 3 days.
 There are machines at stations and stops, including the airport.
 You must validate the ticket each time on board the tram/bus or at the metro station, even day passes.

 Capitole Taxi (+33 5 34 250 250) charges €20-€25 from the airport to town.

 With the stadium being on an island, there are few accommodation options in the immediate vicinity – though beside St-Michel Marcel Langer métro station you’ll find the Aparthôtel Lagrange City Toulouse Saint Michel, with a mix of comfortable studios for one to six people.

 Also on the right bank, nearer to Palais de Justice and close to St Michel bridge, Le Pier Toulouse Hotel has 28 smallish but charming rooms and a panoramic view from its upper terrace.
-Further up, nearer Esquirol metro and right by the bridge it is named after, the Hôtel des Beaux-Arts is a boutique, upscale four-star.
-Alongside, the Hotel Garonne is colourful, modern and affordable.
+One bridge further up, nearer Esquirol métro, the Hôtel des Beaux-Arts is an upscale four-star.
+Just the other side of the bridgehead, the Hotel Garonne is colourful, modern and affordable.

 Close to the main square of place du Capitole, the Albert 1er is a superior three-star with a personal touch.
 Right on the square itself, the Grand Hôtel de l’Opéra is arguably the best address in town, with a spa and hammam to boot.
-Nearby, Le Grand Balcon is a historic gem, echoing the pre-war Toulouse.
+Nearby on rue Romiguières, Le Grand Balcon is a historic gem, echoing the pre-war Toulouse.